not-empty/ala-microframework-php/README.md

 ### Configuring your new Domain

-- Configure your migration file in `database/migrations`
+- Configure your migration file in `database/migrations` with all your fields and indexes
-- Open your domain and configure your fields and the ordenations in `app/Domains/{your_domain}/Http/Parameters`
+- Open your domain and configure your fields and the order in `app/Domains/{your_domain}/Http/Parameters`
-- Your validator rules in `app/Domains/{your_domain}/Http/Validators`
+- Your validator rules can be configured in `app/Domains/{your_domain}/Http/Validators`
 - You can modify or add more business rule in `app/Domains/{your_domain}/Businesses`
 - Or your routes in `bootstrap/{your_domain}_routes` folder